YIFANK/YIFANK.github.io/docs/Graph Theory/Ramsey's Theorem.md

 Notice how we reduce the $N=6,r=2$ case to $N=3,r=1$ by pigeonhole?
 We can do it again!
 If we take $N$ large enough, there will be more than $N_{r-1}$ edges of the same color coming out from vertex $1$.
 Then for the $N_{r-1}$ other vertices in these edges, the edges between them cannot be of the same color, which reduces the coloring among them into $r-1$ colors.
 Finally, we can get a monochromatic triangle in them following by our induction.
 Numerically, the large enough $N$ is $N_r=r(N_{r-1}-1)+2$.
 The readers can verify that this suffices for our pigeonhole to work.

-There are some more generalizations to this theorem, which can be proven by applying the pigeonhole principle inductively in a similar style as above.
+There are some more variations of this theorem, which can be proven by applying the pigeonhole principle inductively in a similar style as above.

-- Multicolor clique
-- hypergraph
+- *(Ramsey's Theorem)* For every $k$ and $r$ there exist some integer $N=N(k,r)$ such that if each edge of $K_N$ is colored using one of the $r$ colors, then there is a monochromatic $K_k$.
+- *(Ramsey's Number)* For every $r$ and $b$ there exist an integer $n=R(r,b)$ such that if each edge of $K_N$ is colored either blue or red, either a red monochromatic subgraph $K_r$ or a blue monochromatic subgraph $K_b$ exists.

+Though it is not difficult proving such integer exists, finding the exact Ramsey number is extremely hard and mathematicians have been working on this problem for decades!
+In fact, people still haven't found the value of $R(5,5)$ though it has been proven to be no less than 43 (Geoffrey Exoo (1989)) and no greater than 48 (Angeltveit and McKay (2017)).

 > *(Schur's Theorem)* For every positive integer $r$, there exists a possible integer $N=N(r)$ such that each element of $[N]$ is colored using oe of $r$ colors, then there is a monochromatic solution to $x+y=z$ ($x,y,z$ have the same color).

 *Proof:* Assume we have the coloring $\phi$, for $[N]$, then for each edge of a complete graph we color the edge $(i,j)$ with the color $\phi(j-i)$ when $i<j$.

 By Ramsey's Theorem, there is a monochromatic triangle, so there exist $i<j<k$ such that

 $$